Package 'ssmodels'

 Value

-fisher_infoHC: Fisher information matrix
+• fisher_infoHC: The (approximate) Fisher information matrix.

 Examples